Alberto Giraldo Jaramillo

 Giraldo was born in Manizales on October 7, 1934.
 He was ordained as a Catholic priest on November 9, 1958, and joined the Society of the Priests of Saint Sulpice in 1960.
 He studied theology at the University of Montreal in Canada and received a doctorate in theological studies from the Pontifical University of Saint Thomas Aquinas in Italy.

 Giraldo was archbishop of Medellín from 1997 to 2010 during the height of the Colombian conflict.
-Alirio Uribe Muñoz, a human rights activist and politician, praised Giraldo as "committed 100% to peace and human rights in Medellin and Colombia" during the conflict.
+Alirio Uribe Muñoz, a human rights activist and politician, praised Giraldo as "committed 100% to peace and human rights in Medellín and Colombia" during the conflict.

 Alberto Giraldo Jaramillo died at the San Jorge de Pereira Hospital in Pereira, Colombia, on July 21, 2021, at the age of 87.